 The companies that are famous for being loved by employees, are the ones that make employees feel special on Day 1.
 Make a positive impact by offering them a unique swag pack filled company goodies.
 Skip the basic pens and pencils and opt for some more “hip” items like custom moleskine notebooks, backpacks, laptop cases, a grab bag of their favorite snacks, etc.

 Set Goals, Priorities, and Success Measures

 Let your new hires know that you run a goal-oriented team from the get-go.
 The worst thing you can do is surprise them 6 months in with an unattainable goal.
 Work with them to create measures for success within the first two weeks and introduce them to the goals they will be striving for in their first 6 months and first year on the job.
 This will show them that your company is fun, but high-performing as well.

 Reinforce the Impact of their Role

-Remind your new hires, early and often, that what they do matters and tell them why their work matters so much.
+Remind your new hires, early and often, that what they do matters and tell them why their work matters so much, and remind them that they are "top talent."
 Disengagement often stems from an employee believing that their contributions or position don’t matter in the grand scheme of things, but this belief will be hard to hold when you’ve told them why their work is so important.
-After selling them on this new job, you’ll want to keep reminding them how important they are to your company in performance reviews and retention interviews, which can be seen as further extensions of the onboarding process.
+After selling them on this new job, you’ll want to keep reminding them how important they are to your company in performance reviews and retention interviews, which can be seen as further extensions of the employee onboarding process.

 Use Retention or Check-in Surveys